 You don't improve at conversations by reading about them — you improve by having them.
 Start in low-stakes situations: the barista, a cashier, someone waiting in line next to you.

 Your goal isn't to have a deep conversation.
 It's to practice the muscle of initiating, listening, and responding in real time.
-Every micro-conversation is a rep.
+Every micro-conversation is a rep. When you're ready for a bigger challenge, try practicing at a networking event or a social gathering.

 Over time, you'll notice that your processing speed improves.
 You'll start hearing more threads.
 You'll feel less pressure to be perfect and more comfortable just being present.